New security at Brussels Airport causes delays, missed flights

 With major airports in Paris, Amsterdam and Duesseldorf easily accessible by train from Brussels, the chaos in the Belgian hub could have a major economic impact.

-The manager of the airport, which also suffered disruption last month due to industrial action by air traffic controllers, blamed police unions for taking the decision to screen every passenger and their luggage at the entrance.
+The airport’s manager blamed the police unions, which took the decision to screen all passengers and their luggage at the entrance.

-“Abandon it...
+“Abandon it... abandon it...
 We are shooting ourselves in the foot and making fools of ourselves abroad.”

 Police union VSOA blamed a lack of staff among private security firms which carry out the initial checks.

-“We are open to suggestions about how to improve the checks but one thing is clear, security at the airport has to be better than before March 22,” a VSOA spokesman said.
+“We are open to suggestions about how to improve the checks but one thing is clear, security at the airport has to be better than before March 22,” a spokesman for police union VSOA said.

 Brussels Airlines, partly owned by Lufthansa, saw passenger numbers decrease 20 percent in April due to reduced capacity at the airport where it is the main operator.